birdybro/MkDocs_MiSTer_old/docs/basics/video.md

 ```ini
 vsync_adjust=0
 ```
 This matches the refresh rate of your monitor (e.g. 60hz) and has about 2-3 frames of lag.
-Video output can be a little jittery.
+Video output can be a little jittery as the core is still running at it's native rate, which isn't exactly 60hz.
 ```ini
 vsync_adjust=1
 ```